1ynxy/mesh-net/README.md

 Traditional video game networks are single-server many-client constructs.
 A central server is hosted which can be connected to by any number of clients.
 This server is often distributed and run as a separate tool to the client software.
 Not only does this result in more work for developers, in order to keep both server and client programs up to date and compatible, but also the server instance has to be hosted temporarily, or in some cases indefinitely, by either the developers of the game or by the players themselves.
 This latter option is often referred to as a community hosted server.

 // INSERT DIAGRAM OF TRADITIONAL HOST-CLIENTS NETWORK STRUCTURE

+When it comes to large numbers of players in the hundreds or even thousands in one game instance a single server may no longer cut it.
+For this situation a number of solutions involving linked server machines and virtual spacial partitioning have been developed in order to allocate devices to sections of the game.
+Load balancing in this scenario involves assigning more cores to certain segments of the world with higher numbers of entities.
+The virtual location based partitioning has a better scalability in that each server only needs to manage a portion of the whole world, Ta Nguyen, et al, 2003 [?].

 ### 2.2.1 dedicated versus community